awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

 First, you use the AWS Management Console to establish trust between the Production account \(ID number 999999999999\) and the Development account \(ID number 111111111111\)\.
 You start by creating an IAM role named *UpdateApp*\.
 When you create the role, you define the Development account as a trusted entity and specify a permissions policy that allows trusted users to update the `productionapp` bucket\.

 **[Step 2: Grant access to the role](#tutorial_cross-account-with-roles-2)**
-In this step of the tutorial, you modify the IAM group policy so that Testers are denied access to the `UpdateApp` role\.
+In this step of the tutorial, you modify the IAM user group policy so that Testers are denied access to the `UpdateApp` role\.
 Because Testers have PowerUser access in this scenario, we must explicitly deny the ability to use the role\.

 **[Step 3: Test access by switching roles](#tutorial_cross-account-with-roles-3)**
 Finally, as a Developer, you use the `UpdateApp` role to update the `productionapp` bucket in the Production account\.
 You see how to access the role through the AWS console, the AWS CLI, and the API\.